copernicus-mogley/zkav.club/opportunities/README.md

 We’ll review what you send and follow up if there’s a potential fit.

 New but hungry?
 Tell us.
-When it makes sense, we can match some gigs to learning paths.
+When it makes sense, we can match some gigs with learning opportunities.

 A few practical notes: